ORT-SLAM/TP1-SQL-AEROPORT/REQUESTS.md

     FROM programmervol pv
     JOIN vol v ON v.idVol = pv.numVol
     JOIN avion a ON a.num = v.numAvion
-    JOIN typeavion ta ON ta.nom = a.nomTypeAvion
-    WHERE ta.nom = 'Airbus A320'
+    WHERE a.nomTypeAvion = 'Airbus A320'
 );
 ```